rchild-okta/itp/README.md

 Access must be requested for each third-party resource on the page - consent given to one subframe will not implicitly transfer to another subframe, even if that subframe is on the same domain.
 However, if the user allows access, their choice is persisted for that domain and the next `requestStorageAccess` call will not prompt the user.

-From the **User Prompt for the Storage Access API** section in [ITP 2.0](https://webkit.org/blog/8311/intelligent-tracking-prevention-2-0/):
-> If the user allows access, their choice is persisted.
-If the user declines, their choice is not persisted which allows them to change their mind if they at a later point tap a similar embedded widget that calls the Storage Access API.

 **#2: If the document has a null origin, reject.**

 By default, a [sandboxed iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) will have a unique, or null, origin.
 If this is the case, `requestStorageAccess` immediately rejects because there are no first-party cookies to return.
 To get around this, a sandboxed iframe *must* have the `allow-same-origin` token, which allows the content to be treated from its original, third-party origin.